Erica Smyth

+Erica Lee Smyth is a Western Australian geologist, senior mining executive and chair of uranium exploration company, Toro Energy.

-Early life
+Early life and education

-Smyth grew up in Geraldton, Western Australia.
-Her father was an accountant, sailor and amateur fisherman and her mother was a midwife at a maternity hospital.
+Erica Lee Smyth grew up in Geraldton, Western Australia.
+Her father was an accountant, sailor, and amateur fisherman and her mother was a midwife at a maternity hospital.
 Her first job was working at a crayfish factory, cleaning crayfish tails during school holiday periods.
-She did not discover geology until she began her Science degree at the University of Western Australia, where she initially focused on chemistry.
-She went on to complete a Bachelor of Science from University of Western Australia and later an Applied Master of Science from McGill University in Montreal, Canada.
+She did not discover geology until she began her science degree at the University of Western Australia (UWA), where she initially focused on chemistry.
+She went on to complete a Bachelor of Science from UWA and later an Applied Master of Science from McGill University in Montreal, Canada.

 She has expressed gratitude to her mother whose work afforded her the opportunity to pursue a tertiary education.
 More recently, Smyth has supported disadvantaged women to pursue education through the Centenary Trust for Women, which also provides access to small grants through a crisis fund.

 Career

 Smyth began her career with BHP at Newman in the Pilbara region of Western Australia.
 Her later positions included 7 years as Principal Geologist for BHP Minerals and BHP-Utah Minerals International’s Beenup Project Manager for 4 years.
 She then moved to BHP Petroleum as its Manager Gas Market Development WA and later joined Woodside Petroleum as General Manager – Corporate Affairs.
 She has been a professional company director since 2005.
 She has likened exploration geology to detective work, and considers among her strengths the abilities to identify expertise and build expert teams.

 While working at Newman she was evacuated by the Royal Flying Doctor Service for emergency medical treatment.
 She had undiagnosed Type 1 diabetes which threatened her life.
 More recently in her career as a scientist and business leader, Smyth has chosen to "put back" into the RFDS through her role as director there, and similarly to the Diabetes Research Foundation through her role as chair.

 She is a past chair of uranium explorer Toro Energy, past chair of Screenwest and past chair of science education organisation, [Scitech].
 She is also a former director of the Australia Korea Foundation.
 She sat on several of the Western Australian Chamber of Minerals' committees in the 1990s and is a self-described advocate for the resources industry.
 She is a past member of the South Australian Minerals & Petroleum Expert Group which provides advice to the Government of South Australia's Department of State Development.